Welcome to the Arena of Valor Tier list by Blue Moon Game.

 In order to refine the value of this list, we have decided to make a tier list for each role (Middle, DS lane, Drake, Jungle, Support).
 Since we have already released Tier List builder creating a specific list is the much easier process now and following this text we are linking 5 lists for all 5 roles.

-Note that these lists will contain only champions relevant for that specific role.
-We are not arguing that some other champions cannot be played in said roles, but for reasons of simplicity and clarity we are offering distilled versions.
+Note that these Arena of Valor Tier lists will contain only characters relevant for that specific role.
+We are not arguing that some other AoV Heroes cannot be played in said roles, but for reasons of simplicity and clarity we are offering distilled versions.
 Check out the role you are most interested in.